Fort Collins Uncontested Divorce

 There are two paths to getting divorced in Colorado: uncontested and contested.
 An uncontested divorce is when the parties can come to an agreement on their own without a court hearing.
 In a contested divorce, the parties do not agree on the terms of their divorce and there is a court hearing.

 If you are filing uncontested, you will likely have a much easier time finalizing your divorce and achieving your goals while saving time and money.
 That said, you will still want legal representation to ensure that your rights and interests are protected.
-As a Fort Collins uncontested divorce lawyer, I represent my clients in negotiations and mediation.
+As a Fort Collins lawyer, I represent my clients in negotiations and mediation.